syncfusion-content/ember-docs/emberjs/Getting-Started.md

 ## Build or Run the Ember CLI application.

-* To Build the Ember CLI application using the command `npm build` which builds the application and creates the `dist` folder.
+* To Build the Ember CLI application using the command `ember build` which builds the application and creates the `dist` folder.
 Now you can host the `dist` folder in IIS.

-* To Run the Ember CLI application using the command `npm server` which builds the application and creates the `dist` folder.
+* To Run the Ember CLI application using the command `ember serve` which builds the application and creates the `dist` folder.
 However it hosts the application in the url `http://localhost:4200`.

 * Open the browser and navigates to `http://localhost:4200`.